sonata-project/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

 The ``MediaBundle`` comes with 2 helper methods:

-* *thumbnails*: This method displays the thumbnail depending on the requested format.
+* *thumbnail*: This method displays the thumbnail depending on the requested format.
 The thumbnail path generation uses the CDN service injected into the provider.
 By default, the ``sonata.media.cdn.server`` service is used.
   The server is just the local http server.